 We're examining how we could deal with Electron's not-so-frequent release schedule, to reduce the gap between Chromium versions we use.
 From preliminary studies, Brave's Muon (an Electron fork) follows Chromium updates closely and is one potential option.
 The Brave browser, which also contains a cryptocurrency wallet integration, has a similar threat-model and demands for security as Mist.

 An important reminder: Mist is still beta software, and you must treat it as such.
-The Mist Browser beta is provided on an “as is” and “as available” basis and there are no warranties of any kind, expressed or implied, including, but not limited to, warranties of merchantability or fitness of purpose.
+The Mist Browser beta is provided on an "as is" and "as available" basis and there are no warranties of any kind, expressed or implied, including, but not limited to, warranties of merchantability or fitness of purpose.
+Quick security checklist:

 - Avoid keeping large quantities of ether or tokens in private keys on an online computer.
 Instead, use a hardware wallet, an offline device or a contract-based solution (preferably a mix of those).